-12.1 States shall assess the impacts of environmental factors on target stocks and species belonging to the same ecosystem or associated with or dependent upon the target stocks and assess the relationship among the populations in the ecosystem.

-12.2 Adverse environmental impacts on the resources from human activities shall be assessed and, where appropriate, corrected.
+- 12.1 States shall assess the impacts of environmental factors on target stocks and species belonging to the same ecosystem or associated with or dependent upon the target stocks and assess the relationship among the populations in the ecosystem. - 12.2 Adverse environmental impacts on the resources from human activities shall be assessed and, where appropriate, corrected.

-12.3 The most probable adverse impacts of the fishery on the ecosystem/environment shall be considered, taking into account available scientific information, and local knowledge.
+- 12.3 The most probable adverse impacts of the fishery on the ecosystem/environment shall be considered, taking into account available scientific information, and local knowledge.
 In the absence of specific information on the ecosystem impacts of fishing for the unit of certification, generic evidence based on similar fishery situations can be used for fisheries with low risk of severe adverse impact.
-However, the greater the risk the more specific evidence shall be necessary to ascertain the adequacy of mitigation measures.

-12.4 Impacts that are likely to have serious consequences shall be addressed.
+However, the greater the risk the more specific evidence shall be necessary to ascertain the adequacy of mitigation measures. - 12.4 Impacts that are likely to have serious consequences shall be addressed.
 This may take the form of an immediate management response or a further analysis of the identified risk.
-In this context, full recognition should be given to the special circumstances and requirements in developing countries and countries in transition, including financial and technical assistance, technology transfer, training and scientific cooperation.

-12.10 Research shall be promoted on the environmental and social impacts of fishing gear and, in particular, on the impact of such gear on biodiversity and coastal fishing communities.
+In this context, full recognition should be given to the special circumstances and requirements in developing countries and countries in transition, including financial and technical assistance, technology transfer, training and scientific cooperation. - 12.10 Research shall be promoted on the environmental and social impacts of fishing gear and, in particular, on the impact of such gear on biodiversity and coastal fishing communities.

-Programs of monitoring, evaluation and management response continue at the level when the fishery was re-certified, supported by wide-ranging evaluations such as the Final Alaska Groundfish Fisheries Programmatic Supplemental Environmental Impact Statement (NOAA 2004; updated via NOAA 2015b).
-This is reflected in the updated Pacific cod SAFE report (including evaluation of ecosystem considerations) and specific GOA Ecosystem Status Report (Barbeaux et al. 2019; Zador et al. 2019).
-Also carried out was an updated evaluation of the economic status of the groundfish fisheries off Alaska (Fissel et al. 2019).
+Programs of monitoring, evaluation, and management response continue at the level when the fishery was certified, supported by wide-ranging evaluations such as the Final Alaska Groundfish Fisheries Programmatic Supplemental Environmental Impact Statement (NOAA 2004; updated via NOAA 2015b).
+This is reflected in the updated rockfish SAFE reports (including evaluation of ecosystem considerations) and the specific GOA Ecosystem Status Report (Fenske et al. 2020; Hulson et al. 2020; Williams et al. 2020; Ferriss and Zador 2020).
+Also carried out was an updated evaluation of the economic status of the groundfish fisheries off Alaska (Fissel et al. 2020).
 Included in the environmental analyses are considerations of the effects of ecosystem variation (notably the warming of 2014-2016) on production.